 The next book is The Future of Power by Joseph Nye.
 The book focuses on how nations can exert influence.
 The two simplistic methods are hard power (mostly military strength) and soft power (cultural appeal, foreign aid, persuasion, etc.).
 Nye argues that both are important and that the proper balance between the two is what he calls “smart power.”

 Nye focuses on rising nations that may not always see eye-to-eye with America.
 Again, China is the obvious poster child.
 His conclusions strike me as accurate and remarkably well said.
 He has an upbeat view of America’s future in the 21st Century.
-If you want to read more about this book, I suggest you check out Kevin Carey’s blog.

 Reading the two books in succession was a great “macro” look at world economic and political structures.
 Ultimately, I found them both to be encouraging and pragmatic.